OBSERVABILITY PLATFORM

 Pools using a global priority setting can't change their priorities on an individual pool page.

-2. Copy or download the file to your computer.
+8. Click Copy to copy the file, or Download to download the file to your computer.

-3. Add the definition to a Terraform file.
+9. Add the definition to a Terraform file, or create a new Terraform file.

-4. Run this command to create the resource:
+10. Run this command to apply the resource:

 terraform apply